malloryrsteffes/liri-node-app/README.md

     }

 ```
 Each action prompts a function that makes a call to either the OMDB, Spotify, or BandsInTown APIs.
+The response to each call is logged onto the console, and appended to a log text file.
+If there is an error in the call, it will log as an error.

 An example:
 ```js
 for (i = 0; i < eventsFetched.length; i++){